 For Sikhs, the celebration of this holiday recalls another new beginning: the formation of the Khalsa, the special company of the faithful to which all initiated Sikhs belong.
 The Khalsa was founded by the tenth Sikh guru, Gobind Singh.
 “It is the birthday of the Khalsa today,” Sikhs will say.
 And, indeed, Baisakhi in the U.S. is often the time for initiation into the Khalsa.
 The initiation rite called khande di pahul, or “taking amrit,” frequently takes place on this day, the anniversary of the first initiations.

 One of the main events on Baisakhi is the raising of the Nishan Sahib, the Sikh flag.
 The huge flagpole must be unbolted and lowered as scores of men and women support its weight, and others sing shabads.
 The flagpole is then washed and the new flag is installed.
 The wrapping cloth of the flag extends down to the base of the platform, and is fastened with ties of the same orange color as the flag.
 The new Nishan Sahib is raised as people shout the Sikh slogan “Jo Bole so Nihal,” “Who says this will be exalted!”
-Each is answered with the affirmation of what it is that needs to be said: “Sat Sri Akal!”
-“God is Truth!”
+Each is answered with the affirmation of what it is that needs to be said: “Sat Sri Akal!” or “God is Truth!”
 In all, Baisakhi is a joyful and festive occasion.